AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 Integrated the ``conan`` package management system.
 This requires conan to be installed and configured.
 See the updated Basilisk installation instructions.
 It is simple to add this to a current install.
-Further, the CMake GUI application can’t be used directly with this implementation if the app is double-clicked.
+Further, the CMake GUI application can't be used directly with this implementation if the app is double-clicked.
 Either the GUI is launched form a terminal (see macOS installation instructions), or ``cmake`` is run from the command line (again see your platform specific installation